developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - The value of _&lt;major&gt;_ changes when there is significant change in the Managed Configurations supported by OemConfig, such as when a change of Android version enables major new functionality.
 - The value of _&lt;minor&gt;_ changes when there is some less significant change in the Managed Configurations supported by OemConfig, such as when one or a few additional Managed Configurations are added.
 - Neither value value changes if changes to the Schema do not affect the Managed Configurations supported by OemConfig, such as when changes are purely cosmetic.
-- See the Managed Configuration **Schema UI Revision** for more information on changes that are purely cosmetic and hence do not affect the Contract Version.
+- See the Managed Configuration **Schema UI Revision** for more information about cosmetic changes that do not affect the Contract Version.